Lunar New Year 2019: How to usher in the Year of the Pig

 In other words, it's basically one big overnight party.

-But unlike the manner in which much of the world celebrates on December 31, Lunar New Year is a lengthy holiday marathon filled with traditions and rituals (and much family drama) that lasts well beyond the Lunar New Year day.
+But unlike the manner in which much of the world celebrates on December 31, Lunar New Year is a long holiday marathon filled with traditions and rituals (and much family drama) that lasts well beyond the Lunar New Year day.

 For Lunar New Year newbies -- or lifelong Spring Festival revelers who need a refresher -- here's a quick guide to what just might be the most challenging and laborious festival in the world.